My Journey of Exploration during a Period of Revolutionary Changes

 Most people within Kodak at the time, (and most other people, outside of Silicon Valley itself) were not paying all that much attention to the Valley.
 However, this is where digital photographic input, storage and output devices would first began to appear.
 And many from small startups.
 I feared Kodak was already behind the curve and could be wasting precious time pursuing Still Video technology.
-Utilizing my new desktop publishing tools, I would try to provoke discussions, hoping that Kodak would finally embrace the digital revolution of photography! .
+Utilizing my new desktop publishing tools, I would try to provoke discussions, hoping that Kodak would finally embrace the coming digital revolution of photography! .

 BarneyScanXP photo composite -1989 - © Peter J. Sucy

-PS: Any galleries, museums or institutions interested in an multi-media installation on the genesis of digital imaging at Kodak?
+PS: If any galleries, museums or institutions are interested in an multi-media installation on the genesis of digital imaging at Kodak?
 I have resources to borrow some period equipment like scanners, cameras, printers, and so forth.
 I have a few vintage Macs that could be running vintage software and prototypes, in addition to all the media above.
 Please contact me if interested.

 Click here to mail me your comments.